MannoKat/AIoT-Project/README.md

 ## Credits

-This project was developed by [Your Team Name] at the Vietnamese-German University.
+This project was developed by Cốc Cốc at the Vietnamese-German University.

-## License

-This project is licensed under the [License Name].
-See the LICENSE file for details.

-## Contact

-For any inquiries or support, please contact [Your Email Address].